Killfaeh/PeguyEditor/README.md

 **Windows**

-If you run Péguy Editor for the first time, run install.bat (double click).</br>
+If you run Péguy Editor for the first time, run install.bat (double click).
+A DOS console appears, with a small rotating bar in the top left corner, then disappears when installation is complete.</br>
 Then, run PeguyEditor.bat (double click).

 **Mac OS**